denmark0128/smart-academic-repository/PROJECT_NOTES.md

 - Tags are displayed for each paper in the list.
 - Introduction chunk logic was added and later removed per user request (no introduction chunk in current version).
 - Score and Page columns in the paper list table are commented out (hidden by default).
-- Paper list: changed the ui from table to whole
+- Paper list: changed the ui from table to whole (June 18)
 - Navbar: changed the style to white bg and black text.
+(June 18)

 ## 4. Management & Maintenance
 - Provided instructions for running management commands to update tags.
 - Provided guidance for reverting changes and best practices for server restarts after code edits.

----
+## 5. Profile Page
+- Added profile page skeleton (June 18)
+- Saving papers wip

 ## How to Use This Notepad
 - Add a new section for each new feature, bugfix, or major edit.